 COYOTES GETTING BOLDER, WISER AND MORE DANGEROUS!

 Keep all dogs, even large breeds, leashed on walks and avoid using a leash longer than 8 feet in areas where coyotes can hide.
 Keep unsupervised yard time to an absolute minimum for all dogs and personally escort small breeds when they are in the yard, even if you have tall fencing.
 Coyotes are known to jump 6' fences and can enter your home through a dog door.
 Off leash larger dogs have been lured away by one coyote only to be brought into a small pack ambush.
 There have even been a few recent reports of coyotes biting small children.
 Keep outdoor trash in animal proof containers and do not feed coyotes under any circumstances.
-Make a point of scaring off any coyote in your proximity by yelling loudly and throwing rocks or sticks, making yourself look as big and threatening as possible.
+Make a point of scaring off any coyote in your proximity by yelling loudly and throwing rocks or sticks, if necessary; making yourself look as big and threatening as possible.
 Let's work together to keep coyotes afraid of humans.